adamjamesreid/dmvar/README.md

 3. Run python script to identify variants of interest in Excel files per parental control

 N.b.
-This incorporates remove_parental2.py and currently has hard coded paths and hidden requirements!
+This incorporates remove_parental2.py and currently has a hidden requirement for bcftools and python imports subprocess, pandas and openpyxl!
+Genesummary data is also not optional, but should be made so.

-`python dmvar_results.py ../NVS024_vcf_samplesheet.csv snps_filtered_pass.vcf.snpeff.vcf`
+`python ~/code_development/dmvar/dmvar_results.py -g ~/code_development/dmvar/automated_gene_summaries.tsv ../NVS024_vcf_samplesheet.csv -r ~/code_development/dmvar/remove_parental2.py -v snps_filtered_pass.vcf.snpeff.vcf`

 ## Samplesheets